BlitzKraig/fvtt-TrustIssues/README.md

 Trust no-one...
 Notification for the paranoid GM if a player opens devtools.

+Always remember: Just because a player has their devtools open doesn't _necessarily_ mean they're cheating... 🕵️‍♂️

 ## Troubleshooting

 Please create a github issue, or contact me on Discord at Blitz#6797